wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.19.
 Extended DNS Error Code 18 - Prohibited

-   An authoritative or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this code.
+   An authoritative server or recursive resolver that receives a query from an "unauthorized" client can annotate its REFUSED message with this code.
 Examples of "unauthorized" clients are recursive queries from IP addresses outside the network, blacklisted IP addresses, local policy, etc.

 4.20.
 Extended DNS Error Code 19 - Stale NXDOMAIN Answer

    The resolver was unable to resolve an answer within its configured time limits and decided to answer with a previously cached NXDOMAIN answer instead of answering with an error.
-This is may be caused, for example, by problems communicating with an authoritative server, possibly as result of a DoS attack against another network.
+This may be caused, for example, by problems communicating with an authoritative server, possibly as result of a denial of service (DoS) attack against another network.
+(See also Code 3.)

 4.21.
 Extended DNS Error Code 20 - Not Authoritative

-   An authoritative server that receives a query (with the RD bit clear, or when not configured for recursion) for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.
-A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.
+   An authoritative server that receives a query with the RD bit clear, or when it is not configured for recursion for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.
+A resolver that receives a query with the RD bit clear SHOULD include this EDE code in the REFUSED response.

 4.22.
 Extended DNS Error Code 21 - Not Supported

-   The requested operation or query is not supported as its use has been deprecated.
+   The requested operation or query is not supported.

 4.23.
 Extended DNS Error Code 22 - No Reachable Authority

-   The resolver could not reach any of the authoritative name servers (or they refused to reply).
+   The resolver could not reach any of the authoritative name servers (or they potentially refused to reply).

 4.24.
 Extended DNS Error Code 23 - Network Error